 Mediation Can Help You Avoid a Courtroom

 Mediation allows divorcing couples the ability to handle their issues during private sessions with a neutral third party, called a mediator.
 While opposing parties can resolve outstanding issues on their own, with the assistance of a mediator, each party can bring their attorney for expert legal advice.

 The mediator cannot offer legal advice, make decisions for the couple, or testify in the couple’s case.
-Mediation can begin prior to filing a complaint for divorce or legal separation.
+Mediation can begin before filing a complaint for divorce or legal separation.
 Our attorneys handle cases through a variety of avenues of resolution, including mediation.

 High Net Worth Divorce Representation

 Our lawyers have considerable experience representing clients with a high net worth or high income who are seeking a divorce.
 With more assets and marital property, high net-worth cases have inherent complexities that only well-established lawyers like ours can handle.

 Colorado is an “equitable distribution” state.
 Meaning the court will divide marital property in a fair and equitable manner.
 While usually, it is an equal division, it is but not necessarily so.
 Marital property includes houses, vehicles, bank accounts, and financial investments.